craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 10. Name or describe a major commodity exported by a member-faction of the Democratic Combine of Peoples (1 point)?

 ## Important Names
-11. Who among the following powerful women do not claim the title of 'The Red Mistress'?
+11. Who among the following powerful women do NOT claim the title of 'The Red Mistress'?
 	A. Alergra Barrowinch
 	B. Agrandica Alamore
 	C. Benkaei Avory